 Ben did such a great job in capturing the emotion of the day.
 He was such a pleasure to have around … if anything I would have liked to see more of him.
 He also oversaw the lighting design in the morning to ensure his shots of the ceremony would be well lit.
 I was so grateful for that.

-His photography is editorial/ documentary style.
+His photography is an editorial/ documentary style.
 I’m so happy we decided to go in that direction.

 I believe they are the greatest wedding photos ever taken!